tamiresmarcal/tamiresmarcal.github.io/README.md

 # Working for a better future
 Hi, I'm a Computational Neuroscientist and an AI Researcher with a decade of experience bridging brain science and machine learning.
 With a strong background in science communication, industry collaboration, and open science, I am passionate about building tools that bring research closer to real-world solutions.
 I am currently pursuing a PhD at McGill University in the Integrated Program in Neuroscience at the Montreal Neurological Institute (MNI) and Montreal Institute for Learning Algorithms (MILA).
 I explore how the brain predicts and responds to real-world stimuli, combining predictive modeling, neuroimaging, and AI.
 [Fellow at Healthy Brains Healthy Lifes](https://www.mcgill.ca/hbhl/training/hbhl-trainee-committee) | [McGill Centre for Integrated Neuroscience](https://mcin.ca/about-mcin/mcin-team/ )
-## Projects
-###
-###
-###
-###

 ## Education
 - Ph.D. at the Integrated Program in Neuroscience, McGill University, Montreal      (Ongoing)
-Research at the Montreal Neurological Institute (MNI) and Montreal Institute for Learning Algorithms (MILA), Advisor: Dr. Alan Evans
+_Research at the Montreal Neurological Institute (MNI) and Montreal Institute for Learning Algorithms (MILA), Advisor: Dr. Alan Evans_

 - M.S. in Neurology and Neuroscience, University of Sao Paulo, Sao Paulo
-Thesis: Machine learning models for human cortical thinning: temporal, spatial and functional variables
+_Thesis: Machine learning models for human cortical thinning: temporal, spatial and functional variables_

 - B.S. in Neuroscience, UFABC, Sao Paulo
-Thesis: Machine learning models for time perception in rats in reinforcement learning tasks
+_Thesis: Machine learning models for time perception in rats in reinforcement learning tasks_
 - B.S. in Science and Technology, UFABC, Sao Paulo
-Thesis: Boolean Algebra and Mathematical Proof Methodology: An Exploration of Their Intersection and Applications
+_Thesis: Boolean Algebra and Mathematical Proof Methodology: An Exploration of Their Intersection and Applications_

 ## Work Experience
 #### Data Science Consultant, Carrefour                                                                                                  	      	    2023 - 2024